 Whether a change is important or minor will be at the discretion of the employee responsible for revisions.
-This employee may be a Policy coordinator, an HR manager or other pertinent staff.
-All reviews will be conducted by a committee that may be composed of HR personnel, general counsels or members of the board.
-They will assess every policy by its effectiveness, completeness, consistency, clarity and legality.
+This employee may be a Policy coordinator, an HR manager, or other pertinent staff.
+All reviews will be conducted by a committee that may be composed of HR personnel, general counsels, or members of the board.
+They will assess every policy by its effectiveness, completeness, consistency, clarity, and legality.
 The revisions will be put in draft form and will have to be approved by the appropriate executive.

 Scheduled periodical reviews.
-Periodical revision of policies are important in order to anticipate problems and solve them before they arise.
+Periodical revision of policies is important in order to anticipate problems and solve them before they arise.
 The time between each of the reviews will be defined by the responsible employee.

 - All employees of the company

 - Representatives of a legal authority

 These people will be able to recommend changes in company policies by contacting the responsible employee.
 The latter will determine if suggestions are important or minor.
 The actual change in policies is not guaranteed with the exception of dictations from legal officials who may demand it for legitimate legal reasons.

 Identified problems or issues.
 In cases when an issue arises as a part of normal business, a policy or a part of it may be indicated as the source of the issue.
 In this case, we are committed to revise and correct the policy in order to avoid any of these issues appearing in the future.

 A change in legislation.
 It is important for a company to follow any alterations in local or international law.
 In these cases, a legal counsel or a lawyer will be consulted to make sure all revisions will reflect the legal changes.